Dan II of Wallachia: Reign

 Dan II first took the throne in 1420, losing it in 1421, but regaining it that same year.
 He was primarily able to regain the throne many times because he was an able military commander in the field.
-In 1423, Dan II led an army against the invading Ottoman Turks, defeating them in battle.
+On 26 February 1423, Dan II led an army against the invading Ottoman Turks, defeating them in battle and killing approximately 36,000 of them.
 The Ottomans were invading in an effort to place Radu II back on the throne.
 In 1425, he again defeated the Ottomans, winning an important victory in a battle that was the first recorded mention of Wallachia using mercenaries in their army.
 In that battle, Dan II had employed a large number of Bulgarian soldiers.
 In the spring of 1427, Dan II removes Radu II from the throne for the last time, again defeating the Ottomans in battle, taking back the fortress at Giurgiu.
 In all likelihood, Dan II killed Radu II either during or after that battle, as the latter disappears from historical records afterwards.
 However, written accounts of the time are sparse at best, and it is not known for certain.
-On 3 June 1428, Dan II led an army against the Ottomans at Golubac Fortress, which ended with a treaty that would allow Dan II a semi-peaceful rule until 1432.
+On 3 June 1428, Dan II led an army against the Ottomans at Golubac Fortress, which ended with a treaty that would allow Dan II a semi-peaceful rule until 1431.
+Among the documents that have survived to the present with regard to his battles, one mentions a place called "Cecov", yet to be identified, either north or south of the Danube.

-In 1432 his country was invaded by a large Ottoman army.
+In June 1431 his country was invaded by a large Ottoman army.
 Dan was defeated and killed in battle.
 He was succeeded by Alexandru I Aldea, a son of Mircea cel Batran, who would reign until his death from illness in 1436, and with him being replaced by Vlad II Dracul, father to Vlad Tepes.
 Dan II's son, Basarab II, would replace Vlad Dracul's son Mircea II in 1443.
 However, his son lacked the military ability of his father and would lose the throne within a year to Vlad Dracul.

 Infante Pedro, Duke of Coimbra, an indefatigable traveler, possibly the most well-traveled prince of his time, and brother of Henry the Navigator, met with Dan II of Wallachia during Pedro's service to Sigismund, Holy Roman Emperor.